carltonf/carltonf-blog-source/_drafts/to-quote-or-not-quote-it-s-a-problem.md

 ## An example from Emacs

-In particular, the Emacs Regexp.
+In particular, the Emacs RegExp.

 # Common pitfalls related to quotes